 Introduction

 The extracellular collagen matrix has been found to be an important player in the progression of many diseases.
 The details of collagen's role in these diseases are the subject of intense biomedical research.
 Much of this research has been enabled by the capability of laser scanning microscopy techniques, in particular second harmonic generation (SHG) imaging, to capture high-resolution, high-contrast images of individual collagen fibers in tissue and in-vitro tissue models.
 For example, Conklin et. al. (2011) showed that patterns in SHG images of collagen can be used to predict breast cancer patient outcome.
 Raub et. al. (2007) showed that SHG image characteristics could be used to predict bulk mechanical properties of collagen hydrogels, a common in-vitro tissue model.
 Nadiarnykh et. al. (2010) and Watson et. al. (2012) found that SHG image characteristics in ovarian tissue provide quantitative discrimination between tumor and benign tissue.
 Image analysis is a bottleneck in the attempt to scale this research up to larger sample populations, a key requirement for further biological hypothesis validation.
 Manual analysis has been attempted, however inter-observer and intra-observer variance can be significant and time requirements prohibitive.
 Computer assisted image feature extraction is poised to help solve this challenge.
-To be useful for accurate tissue classification, computational tools for collagen image analysis should be capable of extracting high level information about individual collagen fibers, including fiber number, length, angle, curvature, and position.
-In addition, tools should be able to extract this fiber based information from a heterogeneous collection of image morphologies with a wide range of image qualities.
+To be useful for accurate tissue classification, computational tools for collagen image analysis should be capable of extracting high level information about individual collagen fibers, including fiber number, length, angle, curvature, and position (why is this information needed/important?).
+In addition, tools should be able to extract this fiber based information from a heterogeneous collection of image morphologies and a wide range of image qualities.
 Although a number of researchers have developed tools for computer assisted collagen image analysis, to our knowledge no techniques exist for extracting fiber level information from the wide range of morphologies and image quality levels observed in practice.

 Many different patterns can be observed in collagen structure, within a single tissue type.
-As shown in Figure 1, collagen fibers can be wavy or straight, dense or well defined, bundled or individual.
-In addition, depending on imaging parameters such as depth within the tissue, images can have low signal to noise (SNR) and potentially low dynamic range.
+As shown in Figure 1, collagen fibers can be wavy or straight (Fig. 1A and B), dense or well defined (Fig. 1C and D), bundled or individually present (Fig. 1E and F).
+In addition, depending on imaging parameters such as depth within the tissue, images can have low signal to noise (SNR) and potentially low dynamic range (Fig. 1G, H, I, and J).
 The quantitative analysis of collagen images produced by laser scanning microscopy is challenged by this heterogeneous collection of patterns and image qualities.

 Figure 1.
 Representative collagen patterns observed in human breast cancer tissue sections.
 Wavy (A) and straight (B).
 Dense (C) and well defined (D).
 Thick bundles (E) and thin strands (F).
 Discontinuous (G) and continuous (H).
 Crossing (I) and parallel (J).
 Scale bar = 10 microns.